shubhrock777/Simple-Linear-Regression/README.md

 Problem Statement: -

 A certain food based company conducted a survey with the help of a fitness company spread across the country to find  relationship between a person’s weight gain and the no of calories consumed by them in order to come up a diet plan for individuals that fall under different weight groups.
 Approach - A Simple Linear regression model needs to be built with target variable ‘Calories.Consumed’.
 Apply necessary transformations and record the RMSE values, Correlation coefficient values for different transformation models.

+2nd

+Problem Statement: - A food delivery service recorded the data of  delivery time taken and the time taken for the deliveries to be sorted by the restaurants in order to improve their delivery services.
+Approach – A Simple Linear regression model needs to be built with target variable ‘Delivery.Time’.
+Apply necessary transformations and record the RMSE values, Correlation coefficient values for different transformation models.